 In 2018 Dublin City University (DCU) became the world’s first autism friendly university through a collaboration between DCU, AsIAm and Specialisterne Ireland.

 DCU’s designation as Autism Friendly marked the conclusion of an 18-month research project, led by Dr Mary Rose Sweeney (the summary of which can be read here.)
-Following this study, AsIAm worked closely with DCU to develop a series of eight principles (seen in the image to the left) that underpin the university’s purpose for its autistic students.
+Through this research, AsIAm and DCU developed the nine principles of an autism friendly university (seen in the image to the left)

-DCU has served as an excellent beta run of Autism Friendly Universities and while the college continues to develop, AsIAm has begun the process of assisting other colleges, Irish and abroad, to become part of this exciting new project.
+DCU served as an excellent project pilot of Autism Friendly Universities and while the college continues to develop, AsIAm has begun the process of assisting other colleges, Irish and abroad, to become part of this exciting new project.
 For more information on the Autism Friendly University Award, check below.